-Actually autistic speaker, writer and advocate available for talks, presentations, keynote speeches and writing opportunities.
+Actually autistic author, speaker and advocate available for talks, presentations, keynote speeches and writing opportunities.

 “Pete spoke at our Professionals Conference in February 2020, and more recently at our online Autism and Mental Health Conference, 2021.
 He is engaging, humorous, honest, and insightful.
 His thought-provoking talks gain lots of positive feedback from people attending in both professional and non-professional capacities.
 We look forward to working with him again!”